effektif/user-docs/docs/examples/ship-product-from-warehouse.rst

 * *Pack items into parcels* - efficiently pack items into standard parcels.
 * *Weigh parcels* - to capture parcel weight and dimensions, for the shipping label.
 * *Print shipping labels* - print and attached labels showing the customer delivery address and other information such as weight and dimensions.
-* *Move to loading dock* - stack parcels ready to be loaded on the next truck.
+* *Move to loading dock* - stack parcels ready for loading on the next truck.
-  Inspect packing quality - quality control to check that parcels are packed correctly.
+  Inspect packing quality - quality control to check for correctly packed parcels.
-* *Check parcel count* - a ‘head-count’ to check that there are no missing parcels for each order.
+* *Check parcel count* - a ‘head-count’ to check that there no orders have missing parcels.
 * *Load parcels on truck* - loading happens in a batch together with parcels for other orders, and may only happen once per day.
 * *Update order status* - record process completion in the order management system, which may trigger other processes such as invoicing the customer.
 * *Adjust stock levels* - update the warehouse’s inventory management system.
 * *Send delivery instructions* - provide the transport company with the information they require to deliver the shipment.

-There is flexibility in the process, which warehouse staff are likely to use.
+Warehouse staff will take advantage of this process’ flexibility in practice.
 Staff may perform the tasks sequentially in practice, even though they could perform them in parallel.
-Staff may also batch multiple orders together at various steps, when there are waiting times such as waiting for the next truck to arrive at the warehouse.
+Staff may also batch multiple orders together at various steps, due to waiting times such as waiting for the next truck to arrive at the warehouse.

 Roles
 ^^^^^